svvoii/So-long/README.md

 └── README.md           # Documentation
 ```

-*NOTE: The `mlx` folder contains the compiled MiniLibX library and its header file.
+*NOTE: The `so_long/includes/` folder contains the compiled MiniLibX library file `libmlx.a` and its header file `mlx.h`.
 No need to have the source repo here.
 The library is linked during compilation using the Makefile.*
 If source repo is needed you can use this :
 `git clone https://github.com/42Paris/minilibx-linux.git so_long/includes/mlx/`